NiteshCoder/Naive-Pattern-Search-Python/README.md

 - If both the element is different then , pattern again initilise to 0th index but Data not.

+- Note :
+	- Each element of data compare with pattern again and again.

 Let's Understand with Example.
 - Example: